General information about Samtskhe-Javakheti

 Samtskhe-Javakheti region consists of six districts: Akhaltsikhe, Adigeni, Aspindza, Akhalkalaki, and Ninotsminda.

 The ancient Georgian tribes dwelled in this territory.
 St. Nino of Capadoccia, the convertor of Georgia to Christianity, entered the country with a holy cross made of vine stems tied by her own hair via the misty mountains of Javakheti.
-According to literary data and folk narrative, it is the birth place of the most famous Georgian poet – Shota Rustaveli – the area where the unique masterpieces of Georgian culture were born.
+According to literary data and folk narrative, it is the birthplace of the most famous Georgian poet – Shota Rustaveli – the area where the unique masterpieces of Georgian culture were born.
 Samtskhe-Javakheti territory encompasses a part of Meskheti, Javakheti and Tori.

-Civilization began here some 4 000 years ago, when a major tribal union arose known as “Diaokhi”.
+Civilization began here some 4 000 years ago when a major tribal union arose known as “Diaokhi”.
 From VI to IV centuries BC, Samtskhe-Javakheti was a part of the Georgian kingdom Iberia (Kartli) which constituted the territory of eastern and southern Georgia.
-In the XII century “the golden age” – during the renaissance of Georgian statehood, the great king David IV The Builder, consolidated Meskheti leading to a cultural revival of the country and this region.
-During the mid XIII century ferocious Mongol hordes invaded Georgia and took control.
+In the XII century “the golden age” – during the renaissance of Georgian statehood, the great king David IV The Builder consolidated Meskheti leading to a cultural revival of the country and this region.
+During the mid-XIII century, ferocious Mongol hordes invaded Georgia and took control.

 Most ethnic Georgians associate themselves with the Georgian Orthodox church, some Georgians are Catholics.
 In the XVI-XVII cc.
 Islamization of the region commenced.
-According to a concordance between Turkish and Roman Catholic Church, the Turks could not oppress the Roman Catholics.
+According to a concordance between the Turkish and Roman Catholic Church, the Turks could not oppress the Roman Catholics.
 In order to preserve the Christian faith, some Georgians staying in the region turned to Roman Catholicism.
 Armenians of the region, mostly belong to the Armenian Apostolic Church.
-In addition, there are small number of ethnic Russian believers from two dissident Orthodox schools: the Molokans Staroveri (Old believers) and Dukhobors.
+In addition, there is a small number of ethnic Russian believers from two dissident Orthodox schools: the Molokans Staroveri (Old believers) and Dukhobors.

 The villages and abandoned dwelling places of Meskheti have preserved many architectural monuments and household goods depicting the ancient way of life.
-These complexes prevailing in Samtskhe-Javakheti represent the culture of Darbazi – peasant dwellings, which existed in Colchis as early as the I century AD and were even common in the beginning of the XX century.
+These complexes prevailing in Samtskhe-Javakheti represent the culture of Darbazi – peasant dwellings, which existed in Colchis as early as the I century AD and were even common at the beginning of the XX century.

 Constant attacks by enemies and the population’s struggle for survival created a system of underground dwellings and shelters, the so-called Darani.
 Daranis represented cell-like shelters interconnected through a complex system of tunnels.
 They were fitted with an air and water supply network.
-Entrances to Daranis are still seen in the villages Kuleti, Ipnieti, Shalosheti, Lepisi, Khizabavra as well as in many other old dwelling sites.
+Entrances to Daranis are still seen in the villages Kuleti, Ipnieti, Shalosheti, Lepisi, and Khizabavra as well as in many other old dwelling sites.